Norovirus Prevention and Treatment

 2. Home cleaning: Regularly disinfect surfaces with a diluted chlorine bleach solution.

-1. Use latex or similar gloves when cleaning up infected vomit or diarrhea if possible.
-Dispose of gloves and paper towels immediately with each cleaning session.
+1. If possible, use latex or similar gloves when cleaning up infected vomit or diarrhea.
+Dispose of gloves and paper towels immediately after each cleaning session.
 Wash your hands well after each cleaning session.

-2. Use a solution of 1 cup of regular-strength bleach mixed with 1 gallon of water for hard surfaces.
-You can make this solution using bleach and water at home or buy it commercially.
+2. For hard surfaces, use a solution of 1 cup of regular-strength bleach mixed with 1 gallon of water.
+You can make this solution at home or buy it commercially.
 Just be sure to read the label for the concentration and whether it is effective against norovirus.

-3. For soft surfaces like rugs or couches (because, again, kids can't control where they vomit), bleach may not be an option.
-Wipe up the mess with paper towels and lots of water afterward.
+3. Bleach may not be an option for soft surfaces like rugs or couches (again because kids can't control where they vomit).
+Afterward, wipe up the mess with paper towels and lots of water.
 Consider steam cleaning.

 4. Laundry: Wash contaminated clothing and bedding in hot water with detergent, using the most extended wash cycle.
 Machine dry on high heat.